 With treatment with antibiotics, most people make a full recovery but about 1 in 10 people have a recurrence of the illness (relapse).
 This usually happens a week after stopping the antibiotics but it can be much later.
 A further course of antibiotics will usually work if you have a relapse.

-How can I prevent getting typhoid or paratyphoid fever?
+How can I prevent getting typhoid fever?